When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Setting Up Zoom App for Chromebook

-Note: Sometimes, the Zoom app for Chromebook might not work.
-Luckily, there are a couple of things you can do to fix this, including upgrading to the latest version of the Zoom app, reducing the number of apps open on your device, and contacting Google Chromebook Support.
+Note: Sometimes, the Zoom app for Chromebook does not work.
+Luckily, you can fix this by upgrading to the latest version of the Zoom app, reducing the number of apps open on your device, and contacting Google Chromebook Support.

 Final Thought